 Top New York plastic surgeon Dr. Darrick Antell is board certified in plastic surgery, emphasizing aesthetic / cosmetic surgery.
 One of the cosmetic surgery procedures he performs is the Thigh Lift.

-Thigh Lift, is the removal of excess skin of the thighs.
+The Thigh Lift is the removal of excess skin of the thighs.
 If you are considering a thigh lift, this section will give you a basic understanding of the procedure.

-If you're considering thigh lift, this information will give you a basic understanding of the procedure-when it can help, how it's performed, and what results you can expect.
-It can't answer all of your questions, since a lot depends on the individual patient and the surgeon.
+If you're considering thigh lift, this information will give you a basic understanding of the procedure - when it can help, how it's performed, and what results you can expect.
+It can't answer all of your questions because a lot depends on the individual patient and the surgeon.
 Please ask your doctor about anything you don't understand.

 Thigh Lift can enhance your appearance and your self-confidence, but it won't necessarily change your looks to match your ideal, or cause other people to treat you differently.
 Before you decide to have surgery, think carefully about your expectations and discuss them with your surgeon.

 The best candidates for Thigh Lift are people with sagging skin of the thighs.
 You should be physically healthy, psychologically stable, and realistic in your expectations.
 Thigh Lift will improve your contours.